 He noticed that some of the children in his community were not able to afford the cold treats he sold.
 Rather than feel sorry and move on, he came up with a solution.
 For those who did purchase his sweet treats, he gave them a chance to make a donation to pay for a dessert for someone who would otherwise go without.

 But the story doesn’t stop there.
 He had a requirement.
-If the children wanted to have an ice cream cone, they would be required to write a thank-you note to the person that was able to make the donation.
+If the children wanted to have an ice cream cone, they would be required to write a thank-you note to a person that made a donation.

 What a sweet lesson in gratitude and helping others.
 Notes are not the only way to say thank you.
 Here are some other ways to show your appreciation.